Gas & Bloating Home Remedy With Dill

 Dill, scientifically known as Anethum Graveolens, also known as Indian dill, Shepu, Madhura or Shatapushpa, has been used in many culinary dishes and as medicine for centuries throughout the world.
 Dill seeds, leaves and essential oil can be used in many ways.

-How to use Dill as a Gas & Bloating Home Remedy
+How to use dill as a gas & bloating home remedy

 • Eat 1/2 teaspoon of dill seeds after any meal.
-Mix with equal amount of fennel seeds if desired.
+Mix with an equal amount of fennel seeds if desired.

-How to prepare Gripe water for infants:
+How to prepare Gripe water for infants

 • ½ tablespoon Dill seeds